What type of content do you primarily create?

 - Upload videos directly to YouTube and podcasts to podcast hosting platforms

-Continuity Camera is a feature that allows you to use your iPhone as a webcam on your Apple device.
-Anyone with a Macbook/Mac can improve their camera quality by linking their iPhone and streaming video to their device, instead of the computer’s built-in webcam.
+Continuity Camera is a feature that allows you to use your iPhone as a webcam on your Mac.
+Anyone with a Mac computer can improve their camera quality by linking their iPhone and streaming video to their device, instead of using the computer's built-in webcam.
+This feature works with iPhone models that support iOS 16 or later, including iPhone 11, iPhone 12, iPhone 13, iPhone 14, and iPhone 15 series.

-Continuity Camera is available to those with two iOS devices.
-The Mac must be compatible with iOS Ventura or later; the iPhone must be on version iOS 16 or later.
+Continuity Camera is available to those with two Apple devices.
+The Mac must be compatible with macOS Ventura or later; the iPhone must be on version iOS 16 or later.
 Both devices must also be signed into the same Apple ID account and use two-factor authentication.
+If you're having trouble with the connection, ensure both devices are within range, have Bluetooth and Wi-Fi enabled, and try restarting both devices.